vishalcloudyuga/dcos-website/src/blog/2016-11-18_couchbase_cluster.md

 ## Scale Couchbase Cluster

 Click on the `Scale` button and scale the number of instances to three.
-Two new tasks are started and the DC/OS dashboard is updated as shown:
+Two new tasks start and the DC/OS dashboard updates as shown:

 <img src="/assets/images/blog/2016-11-18-couchbase-node-details-three-tasks.png" alt="DC/OS Dashboard with Three Node Tasks" />

-Couchbase Web Console is updated to show that two more containers are added to the cluster.
+The Couchbase Web Console updates to show that two more containers have been added to the cluster.
 This is indicated by the number `3` in red circle on `Pending Rebalance` tab:

 <img src="/assets/images/blog/2016-11-18-couchbase-console-one-server-pending-balance3.png" alt="Couchbase Web Console Pending Rebalance 3" />

-DC/OS updated dashboard looks like:
+The updated DC/OS dashboard looks like:

 <img src="/assets/images/blog/2016-11-18-couchbase-dcos-dashboard-updated.png" alt="DC/OS Updated Dashboard" />

 ## Rebalance Couchbase Cluster

-Finally, click on `Rebalance` button to rebalance the cluster.
+Finally, click on the `Rebalance` button to rebalance the cluster.
 This will distribute the `travel-sample` bucket across different containers.
 A message window showing the current state of rebalance is displayed:

 <img src="/assets/images/blog/2016-11-18-couchbase-console-rebalancing.png" alt="Couchbase Web Console Rebalancing Nodes" />

-Once all the nodes are rebalanced, Couchbase cluster is ready to serve your requests:
+Once all the nodes are rebalanced, the Couchbase cluster is ready to serve your requests:

 <img src="/assets/images/blog/2016-11-18-couchbase-console-rebalanced.png" alt="Couchbase Web Console Rebalance Complete" />

 ## Conclusion

-This blog showed how to create a Couchbase cluster on DC/OS.
-The image used here is `arungupta/couchbase:dcos` and configures Couchbase only for a simple development environment.
-It is recommended to create your own Couchbase image following a similar methodology and setup values more suitable for production.
+This blog described the process of creating Couchbase cluster on DC/OS.
+The image used here is `arungupta/couchbase:dcos`, which configures Couchbase only for a simple development environment, not for use in production.
+We recommend that you create your own Couchbase image following a similar methodology, so that you can configure it for your particular use case.

-In addition to creating a cluster, Couchbase Server supports a range of [high availability and disaster recovery](http://developer.couchbase.com/documentation/server/current/ha-dr/ha-dr-intro.html) (HA/DR) strategies.
-Most HA/DR strategies rely on a multi-pronged approach of maximizing availability, increasing redundancy within and across data centers, and performing regular backups.

 Now that your Couchbase cluster is ready, you can run your first [sample application](http://developer.couchbase.com/documentation/server/current/travel-app/index.html).